swanchain/docs/get-started/quick-start/build-a-simple-web-application.md

-### 2. Build a serverless Web Application which can called by APIs
+### 4. Build a simple web application

-In this tutorial, you will learn how to deploy a serverless Web Application which can called by APIs using Swan SDK.
+In this tutorial, you will learn how to deploy a simple web application on the distributed computing provider network using Swan SDK.
+At the end of this tutorial, you will have a Chain Node Frontend application running on the Swan network.

 **Prerequisites**: